Enable data sharing for Desktop Analytics

 Make sure that a proxy doesn't block the diagnostic data because of authentication.
 If your organization uses proxy server authentication for outbound traffic, use one or more of the following approaches:

-- Configure proxy servers to allow the machine accounts to access the diagnostic data endpoints.
+Configure proxy servers to allow the computer accounts in Active Directory to access the diagnostic data endpoints.
+This configuration requires proxy servers to support Windows Integrated Authentication.